passionengine/ii/README.md

 ```

 Once you have the basebox defined and imported into your ~/.vagrant.d/boxes directory,
-it is available for referencing from the Vagrantfile.
+it is available for referencing from our [Vagrantfile](https://github.com/passionengine/ii/blob/master/Vagrantfile#L3).

 ```
 vagrant up